ChenC04/ChenC04/README.md

 # 👋 Hi, I'm Cindy

 ## About Me
-I’m a Data Science & Economics student at Boston University (Class of 2026) who is passionate about applying machine learning and data analysis to challenges in **healthcare, sustainability, and policy**.
+I’m a Data Science & Economics student at Boston University who is passionate about applying machine learning and data analysis to challenges in **healthcare, sustainability, and policy**.

 As a first-generation student, I thrive on curiosity, adaptability, and problem-solving.
 Whether I’m building a machine learning pipeline, running econometric analysis, or organizing a WiDS datathon, I enjoy combining technical skills with purpose-driven work that creates impact.